tedee-com/tedee-lock-ble-api-doc/docs/source/ptls/basics.rst

 The permissions contained in the certificate and its signature are verified by the Tedee Lock.
 It is not possible to establish PTLS session if permissions are not successfully verified or if any session establishment steps failed.
 Establishment of a PTLS session requires setup of the date and time from a trusted source (`Tedee API <https://api.tedee.com/>`_).
-This should be done using the **API command (SET_SIGNED_DATETIME)** or by handling the specific error code returned when establishing the session.
+This should be done using the API command (:doc:`SET_SIGNED_DATETIME <../commands/security/set-signed-time>`) or by handling the specific error code returned when establishing the session.
 The error codes are listed below.

 Algorithms used